Last Updated on July 28, 2023 by Janine

 If you’re anything like me, eating is probably at least 60% of the reason you bother to go anywhere.
 Just kidding! …or am I?

-If you do not return home from Mexico in a food coma your trip was unsuccessful.
+If you do not return home from Mexico in a food coma, did you even go?

 Here’s a brief foodie bucket list for your Mexico City trip: